Restoring isotropy in a three-dimensional lattice model: The Ising universality class

-In total we have spend the equivalent of about 90 years of CPU time on a single core of an AMD EPYC$^{TM}$ 7351P CPU.
+In total we have spent the equivalent of about 90 years of CPU time on a single core of an AMD EPYC$^{TM}$ 7351P CPU.
 To give the reader an idea of the statistics of our simulations: In the case of $D=-0.38$ we performed about $6.7 \times 10^9$ measurements for $L=20$.
 This number decreases to $1.5 \times 10^8$ measurements for $L=200$.
 As random number generator, we used either the SIMD-oriented Fast Mersenne Twister (SFMT) algorithm \cite{twister} or a modified KISS generator.
 A few simulations for $D=-0.38$ have been performed by using L\"uscher's ranlux generator \cite{ranlux} for comparison.
-For more details see the Appendix \ref{append}.
+For more details see Appendix \ref{append}.
 Analysing data and in particular estimating errors of the final results for critical exponents and other quantities of interest, we follow a cautious approach that we adopted over the years.
 It is spelled out for example in section V. of Ref. \cite{myClock}.
 Essentially, we perform a number of different fits that we consider as reasonable.
 Then the final result and its error bar are chosen such that the results of these fits, including their respective error bars are covered.
 This obviously leads in general to a larger error bar compared with selecting one preferred fit and taking its result and error bar as the final one.